frontenddogma/web-development-glossary/manuscript/q.md

 : A language to make queries in databases and information systems.
 Query languages can be classified according to whether they are database query languages or information retrieval query languages.
 The difference is that a database query language attempts to give factual answers to factual questions, while an information retrieval query language attempts to find documents containing information that is relevant to an area of inquiry.&nbsp;[†](#w-query-language)

 QUIC
-: → Quick UDP Internet Connection

-Quick UDP Internet Connection
 : A general-purpose transport-layer network protocol.
 While still an Internet Draft, QUIC is used by more than half of all connections from the Chrome web browser to Google’s servers.
 Most other web browsers do not support the protocol.
 Among other applications, QUIC improves performance of connection-oriented web applications that are currently using TCP.
 QUIC was designed by Jim Roskind at Google, implemented in 2012, announced in 2013, and then proposed to the IETF.&nbsp;[†](#w-quic)

+Quick UDP Internet Connections
+: → QUIC

 Quirks mode
 : A technique used by some web browsers for maintaining backward-compatibility with web pages designed for old web browsers, instead of strictly complying with the respective standards in strict mode.
 One prominent difference between quirks and strict mode is the handling of the CSS box model.
 Before version 6, Internet Explorer used an algorithm for determining the width of an element’s box which conflicted with the algorithm detailed in the CSS specification, and due to Internet Explorer’s popularity many pages were created which relied upon this non-standard algorithm, or used a box model hack.&nbsp;[†](#w-quirks-mode)